 There are a variety of different materials that you can choose when it comes to chair mats.
-So, having taken account of the kind of flooring you have, as described above, your final decision will be partly based on the durability and texture of the mat, and partly on aesthetics and how the mat will look in your space.
-We go into detail of the two main chair mat materials below:
+So, having considered the kind of flooring you have, as described above, your final decision will be partly based on the durability and texture of the mat and partly on aesthetics and how the mat will look in your space.
+We go into detail about the two main chair mat materials below:

 PET (polyethylene terephthalate)

 Chair mats that are made from PET are very common.
 Their smooth surface makes them ideal for hard floors, and they are available with a clawed underside for carpeted floors, too.
 PET mats are very durable and will last a long time underneath your chair.

 This material is also fully recyclable and very energy efficient, boosting your business’s green credentials.